qcfman/GettingCleaningDataProject/CodeBook.md

   with its subject and the activity he/she was realizing when the data point was taken.

   * Added variables
-    - subject: subject number (1..30) that realized an activity while the sample was taken.
+    - subject: subject number that realized an activity while the sample was taken (1..30).
-    - activity: name of the activity the subject was performing while the sample was taken.
+    - activity: name of the activity the subject was performing while the sample was taken (WALKING, WALKING UPSTAIRS, WALKING DOWNSTAIRS, SITTING, STANDING, LAYING).

-  * Mean Variables
+  * Mean Variables (all floating point numbers).
+The number in each item corresponds to the column position in the original data set.
     - 1 tBodyAcc-mean()-X
     - 2 tBodyAcc-mean()-Y
     - 3 tBodyAcc-mean()-Z